-Dan and I had been to nearly 60 countries when he died unexpectedly last December at age 59.
-Ironically, he passed away in America, not in Iraq, the Amazon jungle, or any of the other places that his sweet mom worried us safely through.
+Dan and I had been to nearly 60 countries when he died unexpectedly at age 59.
+Ironically, he passed away in America, not in Iraq, the Amazon jungle, the Darien Gap, or any of the other places that his sweet mom worried us safely through.

 I’ve learned many things since then, including that life insurance is not always as cut-and-dried as we might think it is.
 There’s an aspect that those of us with passports rarely think about.